MiniProfiler/rack-mini-profiler/README.md

 snapshot_every_n_requests|`-1`|Determines how frequently snapshots are taken.
 See the "Snapshots Sampling" above for more details. snapshots_limit|`1000`|Determines how many snapshots Mini Profiler is allowed to keep. snapshot_hidden_custom_fields|`[]`|Each snapshot custom field will have a dedicated column in the UI by default.
-Use this config to exclude certain custom fields from having their own columns.
+Use this config to exclude certain custom fields from having their own columns. snapshots_transport_destination_url|`nil`|Set this config to a valid URL to enable snapshots transporter which will `POST` snapshots to the given URL.
+The transporter requires `snapshots_transport_auth_key` config to be set as well. snapshots_transport_auth_key|`nil`|`POST` requests made by the snapshots transporter to the destination URL will have a `Mini-Profiler-Transport-Auth` header with the value of this config.
+Make sure you use a secure and random key for this config.

 ### Using MiniProfiler with `Rack::Deflate` middleware